 9. And this is the part where it can get yikes if you are importing a large amount of content – it’s possible that some of your links didn’t move over in a way that makes them, well, work.
 There are tools that can help you fix this.

 On your WordPress sidebar look for Plugins and click the arrow to see the options there.
 Select “Add New”.
-Then do a search for “broken links” – there should be many options.
+Then search for “broken links” – there should be many options.
 Install one and activate it and follow the prompts to correct your links.